it0na72/java2d/README.md

-# Java 2D Adventure Game
+# Adventure Time - A 2D Retro Game!

-This is a Java 2D adventure game and also my final bootcamp project.
+This is a 2D adventure game and also my final bootcamp project.
 The intention of this game is to demonstrate what I have learned in the bootcamp, plus a couple more things I managed to learn on my own.
 This is not being updated anymore, however if anything comes to my mind, I will eventually add more monsters and even different maps.

 ### Table of contents: